 What you end up with after dividing the cost of delay by the job duration for all jobs being considered is a value: the Weighted Shortest Job First value.
 The job with the highest WSJF value will be the shortest in duration and/or carry the highest cost of delay.

-The result of WSJF should look something like this:
+The result of Weighted Shortest Job First (WSJF) should look something like this:

-The cost of delay is comprised of 3 parts.
-To calculate CoD you should use your fixed scale to score the following criteria on each project:
+As stated above, Weighted Shortest Job First (WSJF) carries the cost of delay.
+The Cost of Delay (CoD) is comprised of 3 parts.
+To calculate CoD, you should use your fixed scale to score the following criteria on each project:

 User/Business value.
 Consider the relative value of each job to your customers or business.
 For example, projects or features which generate most revenue, or which customers most often request, will score higher.